 The Director of Central Management Services is required to appoint a grievance committee to hear Step 4 grievances comprising two employees of Central Management Services and one Commission employee with experience and knowledge in personnel administration and employee relations.
-The Commission participated in a Grievance Committee Meeting on October 30, 2018.
-Based upon the Civil Service Commission's discovery of an error in Section 303.30 of the Personnel Rules, CMS amended the Personnel Rules to include Section 303.21 to address the expedited grievance process.
+The Commission participated in no Grievance Committee Meetings in Fiscal Year 2020.